Swaran4/Swaran4/README.md

 - 🤝 I’m looking for help with **HealthyBeat-AI**

-- 💬 Ask me about **Computer Science Fundamentals,Preparation-for-service-based-comapnies**
+- 💬 Ask me about **Computer Science Fundamentals,Preparation-for-service-based-companies**

 - 📫 How to reach me **swaranchhabra4@gmail.com**